Online nonnegative CP-dictionary learning for Markovian data: Convergence results

-The second technical challenge is to handle dependence in input signals, as stated in \ref{assumption:A1}.
+The second technical challenge is to handle dependence on input signals, as stated in \ref{assumption:A1}.
 The theory of quasi-martingales \cite{fisk1965quasi, rao1969quasi} is a key ingredient in convergence analysis under i.i.d input in \cite{mairal2010online,mairal2013stochastic, agarwal2019online}.
-However, dependent signals do not induce quasi-martingale since conditional on the information $\mathcal{F}_{t}$ at time $t$, the following signal $\X_{t+1}$ could be heavily biased.
-We use the recently developed technique in \cite{lyu2019online} to overcome this issue of dependence.
-The key insight is to condition on ``distant past'' $\mathcal{F}_{t-\sqrt{t}}$, not on the present $\mathcal{F}_{t}$, in order to allow the underlying Markov chain to mix close enough to the stationary distribution $\pi$ for $\sqrt{t}$ iterations.
-(See Subsection A.3 in the supplementary for details.)
+However, dependent signals do not induce quasi-martingale since conditional on the information $\mathcal{F}_{t}$ at time $t$, the following signal $\mathcal{X}_{t+1}$ could be heavily biased.
+We use the recently developed technique in \cite{lyu2020online} to overcome this issue of data dependence. \commHL{The essential fact is that for irreducible and aperiodic Markov chains on finite state space, the $N$-step conditional distribution converges exponentially in $N$ to the unique stationary distribution regardless of the initial distribution (exponential mixing).
+The key insight in \cite{lyu2020online} was that in the analysis, one can condition on ``distant past'' $\mathcal{F}_{t-\sqrt{t}}$, not on the present $\mathcal{F}_{t}$, in order to allow the underlying Markov chain to mix close enough to the stationary distribution $\pi$ for $\sqrt{t}$ iterations.
+This is opposed to a common practice of thinning Markov chain samples in order to reduce the dependence between sample points we mentioned earlier in Subsection \ref{subsection:statement_results}.
+We provide the estimate based on this technique in Lemma \ref{lemma:increment_bd}. }